-Since, the structure of this consists of components which are called as qubits, with quantum computing, the potential is there to continue, and also to increase the rate of advances in computer problems.
+Since, the structure consists of components which are called as qubits, with quantum computing, the potential is there to continue, and also to increase the rate of advances in computer problems.
 Quantum devices eventually become micro- or nano-fabricated and their controls are achieved through the tuning of the laser pulses.
-A quantum system has "spin states" represented by 0 and 1 [5], respectively called as "spin up" and "spin down" which forms the component which is called as qubit, which is an alternative to the bit.
+A quantum system has "spin states" represented by 0 and 1 [7], respectively called as "spin up" and "spin down" which forms the component which is called as qubit, an alternative to the bit.
 Other than the "spin up" and "spin down" there is a state which is called the "super position", which denotes both the 0 and 1.
-This super position state can carry large amount of data and it is the difference between the bit and the qubit.
+This super position state can carry large amount of data and is the difference between the bit and the qubit.
 These transitions are determined by the selection rules and symmetry of atomic structure.
 NMR (Nuclear Magnetic Resonance) is the first and the most successful scheme utilized by researches to demonstrate the principle of quantum computing.
 But it is lack of scalability.
 SQUID (Superconducting Quantum Interference Device) is hardware and we can see the major progress with that.
 But the authors' analytical knowledge about SQUIDs still appears to be very limited.

 Quantum computers have more capabilities than the classical computers.
 For example quantum computers can factor large numbers efficiently.

-There are few limitations [4] over quantum computers; the possibility that speedup in quantum computing can be achieved only for problems which have a few solutions or even a unique solution, the Quantum computers may arrive at results which are fixed-points of a unitary operator or more precisely, Eigen states of unitary or Hermitian operator with Eigen value 1.
+There are few limitations [8] over quantum computers; the possibility that speedup in quantum computing can be achieved only for problems which have a few solutions or even a unique solution.